 Officials play a vital role in supporting the federal system and its functions.
 But there’s no how-to manual for this important role; the rules, whether formal or informal, have to be learned ‘on the job’.

-This course, which is unique for Australia, focuses on the daily workplace challenges of interjurisdictional problem solving under conditions of high uncertainty and complexity.
+This course focuses on the daily workplace challenges of interjurisdictional problem solving under conditions of high uncertainty and complexity.
 The course gives Commonwealth, state and territory public servants an understanding of the craft of intergovernmental management, including its formal and informal settings and routines, the interests and strategies that must be negotiated and how public servants contribute to the federal system’s stability and resilience, on the one hand, and adjustment and change on the other.

 Participants will come away with an insight into their personal, characteristic approach to intergovernmental matters, how this approach is embedded in federal structures and cultures, and the opportunities, costs and benefits of alternative approaches.